Szxro/General__Notes/C#/JwtAdvanced.md

 await _manager.AddRoleAsync(user,"name_of_the_role");
 // This have to be in the normal register and in the outsider result (Facebook / Google Auth)

+await _manager.AddRolesAsync(user,INumerable<string>);
+// Putting multiples roles to the user

 //Getting the role from a user await _manager.GetRolesAsync(user); //Get all the roles from the user (IEnumerable)
 // can use to User.IsInRole("Admin") // But maybe this only works in Razor / User = User.PrincipalClaims

+//Getting alll the roles from the DB var roles = await _roles.Roles.ToListAsync();

+//Finding and updating the role var role = await _roles.FindByIdAsync(id); ///Finding the role by id or name role.name = request.name;
+var result = await _roleManager.UpdateAsync(role); //it need a identityRole to update it
+//result = IdentityResult

+//Deleting a role
+var result = await _role.DeleteAsync(role); //need a IdentityRole
+//result = IdentityResult
+/*
+delete role that assigned to user -> AspNetUserRoles delete role's claims -> AspNetRoleClaims delete role itself -> AspNetRoles
+*/

+//Deleting a User from a Role
+await _manager.RemoveFromRoleAsync(user,role_name);
 ```

 > The userManager (add the roles , can add multiple roles passing a Inumerable<string>,remove and update the role of the user)

 > the roleManager (create the roles and some other functions)

+> The id generate in the aspnetusers is a geo id is id created by the SQL Server

 # Cookies Options